Alphaomegainfinity/COVID19_Vaccination/README.md

         - Once you have your database and config.py set up correctly you can now run the vaccinations.ipynd notebook, this will build your database.

-        - We have included some sample use cases in the Sample_Usage.ipynb notebook for you to review how this database works in principal.